ish-xyz/ish-ar.io/content/blog/cka_10_tips_tricks/index.md

 1 - **Find your source of knowledge.**

-If you don't want to spend too much you can either read the book ["Kubernetes in Action"]('https://www.manning.com/books/kubernetes-in-action') or follow the ["Linux Academy CKA course"]('https://linuxacademy.com/course/cloud-native-certified-kubernetes-administrator-cka/') which covers about 80/90% of the things that you need to know.
+If you don't want to spend too much you can either read the book [Kubernetes in Action](https://www.manning.com/books/kubernetes-in-action/) or follow the [Linux Academy CKA course](https://linuxacademy.com/course/cloud-native-certified-kubernetes-administrator-cka/) which covers about 80/90% of the things that you need to know.
 Remember this is a practical exam, so probably an interactive course is a better idea than a book, but that's up to you.
 I have used both.

 2 - **Stick to the course or book and don't skip anything.**